 Lane's Disability Resources (DR) department creates access for students with disabilities in all areas of the college by providing them with resources, consultation and accommodations.
-The number of students who requested DR support in 2010-11 increased by 11% compared to the previous year.
-The number of disabled students returning to Lane in 2010-11 increased by 9%.
-Ninety nine graduates identified as having a disability, which represents 8.5% of all Lane's graduates for 2010-11.
+The number of students who requested DR support in 2011-12 increased by 10% compared to the previous year.
+Seventy-one graduates identified as having a disability, which represents 5.2% of all Lane's graduates for 2011-12.

-Disability Resources 2007-08 2008-09 2009-10 2010-11

-Students Served 463 614 759 842

-Returning Students 159 125 177 193

-Graduates identified as 89 70 114 99

-having a disability 69 70 114 99

-Of all Lane graduates, %

-of students with 7.7% 9.9% 8.5%

-disabilities who graduated
+Disability Resources 2007-08 2008-09 2009-10 2010-11 2011-12 Students Served 463 614 759 842 930 Returning Students 159 125 177 193 N/A Graduates identified as having a disability 89 70 114 99 71 Of all Lane graduates, % of students with disabilities who graduated 7.7% 9.9% 8.5% 5.2%

-The number of front desk contacts in DR (calls and walk-in traffic) declined during 2010-11.
-Visits to the DR website increased 6% during 2010-11, and the website continues to be an important contact for prospective students.
+The number of front desk contacts in DR (calls and walk-in traffic) increased 3% during 2011-12.
+Visits to the DR website increased 6% during 2011-12.

-Disability Resources 2007-08 2008-09 2009-10 2010-11 Front Desk Contacts 7,703 11,978 16,790 14,761 Website Visits N/A 2,803 6,213 6,603
+Disability Resources 2007-08 2008-09 2009-10 2010-11 2011-12 Front Desk Contacts 7,703 11,978 16,790 14,761 15,244 Website Visits N/A 2,803 6,213 6,603 7,018

 Accommodations in higher education are intended to create an accessible, inclusive learning environment that allows all students an opportunity to demonstrate their ability to successfully complete course objectives.
 Technology is an increasingly important accommodation resource.
 The DR website continues to be a vital component of serving students and a resource for faculty, staff and the community.
 DR staff members utilize web-based tools for internal systems and for providing information to students.
 DR has expanded the range of technology options that are available to students.
-There is a continued trend to move Assistive Technology into campus computer labs, creating broad access for anyone who may benefit, rather than restricting use to those who complete the DR eligibility process.
+There is a continued trend to move Accessible Technology into campus computer labs, creating broad access for anyone who may benefit, rather than restricting use only to those who complete the DR eligibility process.

 Another continuing trend is related to the intensity and complexity of individual student situations.
-Working with these students requires a great deal of time and higher quality and sophistication of skills among the DR Advisors and other staff.
+Working with these students requires a great deal of time as well as a greater sophistication of skills among the DR Advisors and other staff.
 Technology used by staff to develop systems and provide accommodations continues to evolve at a rapid pace.
-The department continues to streamline procedures, services and support through a range of costsaving techniques, which has been easier to accomplish as technology has become more advanced.
-Overall accommodation requests increased in 2010-11.
+The department continues to streamline procedures, services and support through a range of cost-saving techniques, which has been easier to accomplish as technology has become more advanced.
+Accommodation requests for most types of alternate format, accessible technology, computer assisted note-taking, classroom/lab and test accommodations all increased in 2011-12.